PharmaForest/OncoPlotter/README.md

 	xtitle          = Days from treatment,
 	xvalues         = 0 to 40 by 4,
 	nolegend        = ,
-	interval        = week /* null for Day.
-Choose from Week, Month to show week or month view */ )
+	interval        = week, /* null for Day.
+Choose from Week, Month to show week or month view */ Generated_Code	= Y
+)
 ~~~
 **Example 1. colorStyle=OncoPlotter (with durable line)**